 For demonstration purposes only, consider a hypothetical benchmark of existing investment grade long credit and long government indices, combined with existing interest rate swaps indices as footnoted below, to reduce the interest rate exposure to that of the Bloomberg Barclays Aggregate Index.
 As of April 23, the hypothetical benchmark would yield 3.2%, a 0.8% premium over the Bloomberg Barclays Aggregate index.2

 In addition to locking in long corporate spreads at favorable levels, adding corporate exposure could be beneficial for liability driven investors with the goal of increasing their corporate bond exposure as funded status improves.
-Long-term demand is likely to outstrip supply in this area of the market, as the long corporate universe is about a third of the size of the investment grade market, with ∼$1.8TN of bonds outstanding versus the ∼$5.5TN of the overall market.
+Long-term demand is likely to outstrip supply in this area of the market, as the long corporate universe is about a third of the size of the investment grade market, with ∼$1.8TN of bonds outstanding versus the ∼$5.5TN of the overall market, per the table above.
 This is an important consideration for larger defined benefit plans, where building sizable long duration corporate bond exposure can be a significant undertaking.

 As interest rates rise, investors can remove or reduce the exposure to interest rate swaps to gradually add back duration at more attractive levels.
 This structure allows investors to independently evaluate the decisions of adding exposure to credit spreads and interest rates, which were previously bundled in the purchase of corporate bonds.